Information for Teachers

 Wonders on the Wabash is a free program designed by the Tippecanoe County Partnership for Water Quality (TCPWQ) for 6th grade classes in Tippecanoe County.
 Wonders on the Wabash focuses on the importance of our ecosystem and instills a sense of stewardship for protecting one of our most valuable natural resources: water.

 How it works

 Your students will experience a 4.5 mile rafting trip beginning at Tapawingo Park and ending at Fort Ouiatenon.
-The students will stop along the way to participate in various hands on learning sessions with topics like water quality, soils, freshwater mussels, fish, and water treatment.
+The students will stop along the way to participate in hands-on learning sessions with topics like water quality, soils, freshwater mussels, fish, and wastewater treatment.

 The program has been designed to incorporate state standards in agriculture, mathematics, physical education, social studies, history, economics, geography, science, and many more.

 **Unfortunately in the case of inclement weather, we do not have rain dates scheduled.
 If we are forced to cancel your day, we are unable to reschedule for another date.**

 All schools participating in Wonders on the Wabash are required to schedule a visit from the Water Quality Educator.
 The Educator will visit your classroom before your day on the water.
 This 30 minute (or less) visit will address to students what they can expect and what is expected of them on their day on the water.
 It will also address any questions and/or concerns they may have about their day on the water.
 To schedule your classroom visit, please use the contact information at the bottom of this page.

 Please see the full tentative agenda by clicking on that page on the left side.